Geyser Springs - Lower Basin

 Although the Geyser Springs are not that far away from the highway and even closer to Artists’ Paintpots, they are a little bit tricky to reach.
 First of all, there is no longer a direct access from Artists' Paintpots as it had been before 1988.
 Nowadays, the first half mile of the hike follows the partially steep route of the electrical power lines west of Artists' Paintpots.
 Grizzlies prefer to wander along these cuttings, too, so watch out, make noise and keep your bear spray ready!
 Near Sulphur Castles the hike becomes strenous bushwhacking in eastern direction through dense, young forest with many fallen logs from the 1988 fires.
 We called it "pick-up sticks forest" during our hike in August 2015, when the following pictures were made.
 (Update: Unfortunately, the Geyser Springs Group including the Sulphur Castles have been closed to public entry since 2016).

 Hiking together with an experienced guide is recommended because you’ll see your destination not until you have reached the rim of Geyser Creek Canyon.
 Also for safety reasons in the thermal area it is always a good idea to have someone in the party who is familiar with the place.
 Especially the canyon floor is home of hot springs of all sizes.
-Many of them are featuring overhanging rims or are covered with thin sinter crust.
+Many of them are featuring overhanging rims or are entirely covered with thin sinter crust.
 Therefore, on location you should avoid to walk on the instable canyon floor and move only along the hillsides.
 A thermal burn is always a serious issue, and bringing an injured hiker back from this all but inaccessible area would require tremendous effort.

 Since there is no trail, every hiker may enter the canyon at a different spot.
 For this reason, I will present the most noticeable features from north to south.
 The identification of unnamed features of Geyser Creek Group is not so easy, because in this case the RCN database doesn't provide any comparison images and the position data of most springs seem to be not very accurate.